OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_581.rst

 - `Fix an issue that prevents qcow2 datastores to work in ssh mode.
 You need to trigger a datastore update (e.g. onedatastore update <ds_id>, and exit without changes will do) to load the new attributes <https://github.com/OpenNebula/one/issues/3038>`__.
 - `Fix bug in vcenter_downloader failing to download vcenter images <https://github.com/OpenNebula/one/issues/3044>`__.
 - `Packaged Passenger can't be installed <https://github.com/OpenNebula/one/issues/2994>`__.
+- `Fix and issue in MarketPlace where all apps needs an image to import <https://github.com/OpenNebula/one/issues/1666>`__.